 The Moline-Coal Valley Board of Education has approved a plan for a new multi-purpose physical education facility at Moline High School.
 The $14 million physical education facility will feature a six-lane track, four multi-use courts, improved locker rooms and a new weight room.
 Funding for new weight room equipment is included in the project cost.

-The next step will be for the District to select an architect and construction manager for the project and establish a timeline.
-A rendering of the facility will be created during the design phase.
+The District has selected Shive-Hattery as the architect and Russell as construction manager for the project.
+A timeline is being established and a facility rendering will be created during the design phase.
 The target date for having students using the completed facility is December 2020.

 The new multi-purpose physical education facility will be funded through bond repayment over eight years.
 With bond funding, Moline residents will not see tax increases related to the new facility.